yesodweb/persistent/development.md

 # Building with Backends

-With all required backends installed, `stack build` can build all packages listed in `stack.yaml` and is equivalent to;
+With all required backends installed, `stack build` can build all packages listed in `stack.yaml` and is equivalent to:

 ```
 > stack build persistent persistent-template persistent-sqlite persistent-test
 persistent-mongoDB persistent-mysql persistent-postgresql persistent-redis
 ```

-To build when missing backends, such as mysql and postgres shown here, drop the targets not installed:
+If backends such as mysql and postgres are not installed then the default build will fail as will builds for packages for those backends alone:

 ```
 > stack build persistent-mysql